rd1804/rd1804/README.md

 ## 🌱 What I'm learning?

-At this moment,i am learning how to be a full stack developer from zero in a Guillermo Rodas Bootcam and I am in a University of Helsinki's course about data science with Python.
+At this moment, I am in a University of Helsinki's course about data science with Python.

 # My most used five commands